Velocidex/velociraptor-docs/content/vql_reference/basic/unzip/_index.md

 ----|-------------|-----
 filename|File to unzip.|OSPath (required)
 accessor|The accessor to use|string
-filename_filter|Only extract members matching this filter.|string
+filename_filter|Only extract members matching this regex filter.|string output_directory|Where to unzip to|string (required)
-output_directory|Where to unzip to|string (required)
+type|The type of file (default autodetected from file extension - zip or tgz or tar.gz).|string

 Required Permissions:
 <i class="linkcolour label pull-right label-success">FILESYSTEM_WRITE</i>